Repress Your Stress!

 Reading time: 10 minutes

 What is stress?
-That question can be answered as many times as there are people because of the complete and utter subjective nature of the matter.
-On the other hand, the physiological (or: physical) stress response, at least to a large extent, can be measured in everyone.
-This might prove especially helpful for those of us who suffer from physical discomfort for no apparent reason because oftentimes stress plays a part.
+The question has as many answers as there are people because it’s literally different for everyone.
+On the other hand, the physiological (or: physical) stress response can be measured in everyone, at least to a large extent.
+That might prove especially helpful for those of us who suffer from physical or mental discomforts which cannot be explained by regular healthcare assessments.

-As soon as we are triggered in a stress response, changes take place in our body that cause us to become alert to a supposed threat.
-Some of the changes are quite easy to sense:
+As soon as our buttons are pushed which triggers our stress response, changes take place in our body that cause us to become alert to a supposed threat.
+Some of the changes are quite easy to sense, like for instance:

-Movement of the breath; we are going to breathe faster and higher (from belly to chest).
+2. Movement of the breath; we are breathing faster and higher (from belly to chest);

 Threat implies that our brain more or less expects to have to flee or fight it, hence our muscles tense up.
-Going from a relaxed to a tense state means they consequently need more oxygen and fuel than while at rest.
+Going from a relaxed to a tense state means they consequently need increasing amounts of oxygen and fuel.
 Oxygen and fuel are transported via our blood, so when the heart rate goes up blood is being pumped around our body faster.
-At the same time, our airways widen so that we can suck more air into our lungs per breath movement, allowing us to absorb more oxygen per breath.
+At the same time, our airways widen so that we can suck more air into our lungs per breathing movement, allowing us to absorb more oxygen every time we breathe in.

-Other phenomena are that our eye pupils enlarge (in order to be able to keep a sharp eye on the alleged threat) and that our digestion, depending on the severity of the stress response, is suppressed a little or completely.
+Other phenomena are that our eye pupils enlarge (in order to be able to keep a sharp eye on the alleged threat) and that among other processes our digestion, depending on the severity of the perceived threat, is suppressed a little or completely.
 Also, with prolonged excessive stress, the immune system begins to function less and less effectively.[1]
-All this is triggered after our adrenal glands[2] receive a signal from our brain to pump adrenaline and/or cortisol into the body, which effectively triggers the stress response.
+All this is triggered after our adrenal glands[2] receive a signal from our brain to pump epinephrine and/or glucocorticoids into the body, which effectively triggers the stress response.

-Both the changes we can sense and the ones that are not consciously perceptible can be measured.
-This provides valuable information, especially when it comes to clearly present stress responses but without us noticing.
-In his book “When the body says no”, Gabor Maté uses the measurable physical changes of the stress response to show his patients that they experience stress responses almost continuously, while they themselves hardly notice it at all.
+All the known changes which occur in the body during a stress response can be measured.
+This provides valuable information, especially when our buttons are pushed so frequently that we don’t even notice our own stress responses anymore.
+In his book ‘When The Body Says No’, Gabor Maté uses the measurable physical changes of the stress response to show his patients that they experience them almost continuously, while they themselves are consciously oblivious thereof.
 Partly because of this, their susceptibility to diseases such as MS, ALS (Lou Gehrig's Disease), rheumatoid arthritis, cardiovascular diseases, obesity, Type II Diabetes and even malignancies is increasing.

 That has to do with personal convictions.
-Lou Gehrig was an American baseball player nicknamed "The Iron Horse."
-Healthy or sick, with or without broken fingers, he never missed a match.
-In the 30s of the last century, when there was no modern physiotherapy or sports medicine, he played 2130 consecutive matches – a record that stood for more than six decades.
-Lou's conviction was that he had to be loyal to his boss and teammates at all costs.
-In doing so, he almost permanently overstepped his own boundaries, making him physiologically a walking stress response, which eventually led to ALS – the disease that would come to bear his name.
+Lou Gehrig was an American baseball player nicknamed ‘The Iron Horse’.
+Healthy or sick, with or without broken fingers (which he didn’t even notice himself), he never missed a match.
+In the 1930’s, when there was no modern physiotherapy or sports medicine, he played 2130 consecutive matches – a record that stood for more than six decades.
+Lou’s conviction was that he had to be loyal to his boss and teammates at all costs.
+In doing so, he almost permanently overstepped his own boundaries, making him physiologically a walking talking stress response.
+Disregarding himself in such an extreme manner eventually led to ALS – the disease that would come to bear his name.

 What we see here can be described as distraction behaviour in extreme form.
-Lou was convinced that the threat of disloyalty was many times greater than continuing to work in poor condition.
-The changes in his body as a result of a stress response to the mere thought of disloyalty were probably so violent that he wanted to avoid them at all costs.
-So he kept violating his own boundaries until the end when his body finally said ‘no’.
-Probably without ever being aware of what was happening inside.
+Lou was convinced that the threat of disloyalty was many times greater than continuing to work and serve others in poor physical condition.
+Therefore he kept violating his own boundaries until the end when his body couldn’t keep up with his self-destructing behaviour anymore, and finally said ‘no’.
+Moreover, there’s a good chance he was never even aware of what was happening inside his body (and mind).

-The reason we can call Lou's behaviour extreme is because his loyalty didn't stop with his employer.
-He was loyal to his teammates, his mother, and anyone who asked him for help got it.
+The reason we can call Lou’s behaviour extreme is because his loyalty didn't stop with his employer.
+He was loyal to his teammates, his mother, and anyone who asked him for help.
 He was obsessively loyal, completely ignoring himself and his own needs.
-But, like any organism, he also had certain needs, if only rest and a break at regular intervals.
+But, like any organism, he also had certain needs, for example recovery periods from his continuous activity.

 Ignoring our own needs ultimately leads to stress responses with corresponding physical sensations.[3]
 If the stress response is severe enough, those sensations will be considered highly uncomfortable and undesirable, and every effort will be made not to feel or experience them.
 But before we philosophize about that, let's first look at how a physical stress response actually begins.

-Suppose we receive a highly unpleasant text message on our mobile.
-Reading that message pushes our buttons and the physical stress response is triggered.
+Suppose we receive a highly unpleasant text message.
+Reading the message pushes our buttons and triggers the stress response.
 As soon as the message has been read and we have recovered from the first scare, our brain starts searching for solutions to the problem that has just arisen.
 The text message that startled us to begin with, the so-called ‘stressor’, has now faded into the background.
 End of the stress response, you’d think.
 Why then do those highly uncomfortable sensations remain so persistently present?

 That is because we need a cooling down period after being triggered into a stress response.
 We can compare it to a car that speeds up at a traffic light and goes from 0 to 100 km/h in 3.3 seconds.
 If the driver brakes hard after 4 seconds, the car does not stop immediately but needs a braking distance.
 Or think of a sprinter in the 100 meters in athletics.
 After the finish, he/she does not stop immediately but needs some running out before coming to a full stop.

-As soon as the stressor has disappeared and the adrenal glands no longer release adrenaline or corticosteroids, the organs in which the changes have taken place need time to return to their normal state.
-But if we don't know that, and we're still experiencing those relentlessly irritating sensations while the threat (e.g. the text message) is already out of sight, we usually want only one thing: to get rid of them!
-A wish that commerce only too happily satisfies because uncomfortable makes unhappy, so "buy this product or service and happiness will be ours!"
-That maintains the illusion that if we do nothing about the sensations of a stress response, we ourselves are to blame for our miserable state.
-While the only thing these sensations actually do is alert us to an alleged threat.
+As soon as the stressor has disappeared and the adrenal glands no longer release epinephrine and/or glucocorticoids, the organs in which the changes have taken place need time to return to their normal state.
+But if we don't know that, and we're still experiencing those relentlessly irritating sensations while the threat (e.g. the text message) is already out of sight, we usually want only one thing: to get rid of them sensations!
+A wish that commerce only too happily satisfies because uncomfortable makes unhappy, so ‘buy this product or service and happiness will be yours!’
+Thereby maintaining the illusion that if we do nothing about the sensations of a stress response, we ourselves are to blame for our miserable state.
+While the only thing these sensations actually do is preparing us to face an alleged threat.

-Today we reject the physical sensations associated with a stress response in a similar way, especially when we don’t know that stress is the cause of our physical discomfort.
-For example, it may well be that we think to suffer from palpitations.
+Today we reject the physical sensations associated with a stress response in a similar way, especially when we don’t know that stress is the cause of our physical or mental discomfort.
+For example, it may well be that we believe to suffer from palpitations.
 We see a cardiologist and after examining us we are told that our heart is fine.
-Nevertheless, we wake up at night with a palpitating heart.
-As long as we do not realize that, for example, intense worries about the workplace in the form of panic thoughts trigger our stress response, there’s a good chance that we will become convinced something is wrong with our heart.
-Imagine the stress responses when we hear from the cardiologist that our heart’s just peachy; we start to doubt our own perception and judgment, we feel not being taken seriously, we worry because we don’t know what is going on, and so on.
+Nevertheless, we wake up at night with a racing heart.
+As long as we do not realize that a stressor like intense worries about the workplace in the form of panic thoughts for instance trigger our stress response, we’ll surely come to believe something is wrong with our heart.
+Imagine the stress responses (yes yes, plural) when we hear from the cardiologist that our heart’s just peachy; we then begin to doubt our own perception and judgment, we feel not being taken seriously, we worry because we don’t know what is going on, and so on.

 Yet what to do then with those bodily sensations after a stress response, which we consider uncomfortable?
 Well, for starters, we can remove the predicate ‘uncomfortable’ and consider them instead as information.
-This removes negative charge, eliminating the need for distracting behaviour.
-If the distracting behaviour still takes place, regard that too as information instead of experiencing it as a pleasant promise or unpleasant weakness.
+This removes our personal attachment and thereby the negative charge, eliminating the need for distracting behaviour.
+If the distracting behaviour still takes place, then regard that as information instead of experiencing it as a pleasant promise or unpleasant weakness.

-In other words, instead of wanting to control and rule our body with an iron fist, let's learn to communicate with it (i.e. with ourselves).
-That means taking time to pick up our bodily signals, learn to recognize them and investigate what information we can filter from them.
+In other words, instead of wanting to control and rule our body with an iron fist, let’s learn to communicate with it (i.e. with ourselves).
+That means taking time to learn to sense, recognize and locate our bodily signals, and investigate what information we can filter from them.
 From that point of view, stress responses, especially those triggered when our emotional buttons are pushed, can become invaluable – provided that in time we can replace our usual distracting behaviour with doing nothing.

 Nothing?
 Exactly.
 Through the physical sensations associated with a stress response, we now know that our buttons have been pushed.
-If the perceived threat does not require action at that particular moment, we can choose to start observing ourselves during a stress response.
-Who or what do we presume to be threatening?
+If the perceived threat does not require action at that particular moment, instead of reacting like we usually do we can choose to sit down, concentrate on our breathing and observe ourselves during a stress response.
+Who or what do we believe to threaten us?
 What thoughts come to mind?
 What thoughts are there now?
 Where do I feel this stress response in my body?
 Which emotion is underneath that?
 What am I going to do; can I consider my own discomfort without wanting to ‘fix’ it or am I still falling into one of my old distraction behaviours?
 If so, do I have an opinion on that?
 What thoughts come to mind?
 Etc.

-This 'doing nothing' however is obviously not mere idleness because the act of observing ourselves, particularly under stress, could initially feel like difficult and hard work.
-Yet when space is created to observe and examine ourselves, our thoughts, feelings and behaviours, anxiety decreases by definition.
-Doing nothing while we are triggered in a stress reaction offers the opportunity to find out what we are afraid of and whether or not that is justified.
-As soon as we focus the spotlight on our fears, their power decreases.
+This ‘doing nothing’ is obviously not doing nothing because observing ourselves when our buttons have been pushed is difficult and hard work.
+However, when space is created to observe and examine ourselves, our thoughts, feelings and behaviours, anxiety decreases by definition.
+Concentrating on our breath and observing ourselves while we are triggered in a stress response offers the opportunity to find out what we are afraid of and whether or not that is justified.
+Because as soon as we focus the spotlight on our fears, their power decreases.
 Anxiety enjoys operating in the shadows, the light of the spotlight has the same effect on it as daylight on a vampire.

 Jolly greetings,